Backtracking Decision Trees: Solving 'Combination Sum'

 For this problem, the sorted backtracking solution with pruning is the best answer.
 The include‑or‑skip recursion is still valid, but it is a less tidy way to express the same search.
 Dynamic programming can be useful for related variants, though I would not lead with it when the task is to return all combinations.

-- best final answer: sorted backtracking with a growing path
+For Combination Sum, the best final answer is sorted backtracking with a growing path.

 The Part Worth Remembering